 American Express Credit Cards - Compare & ApplyBy Joe Taylor Jr.

-Do you remember Karl Malden holding up a green AmEx charge card and warning "don't leave home without it"?
+Do you remember Karl Malden holding up a green American Express charge card and warning "don't leave home without it"?
 If that was before your time, American Express aims to change the way you use plastic.
-With a philosophy quite different from its competitors, AmEx focuses on making business and travel easier for its cardmembers every day.
+With a philosophy quite different from its competitors, American Express focuses on making business and travel easier for its cardmembers every day.
 A global customer support network, a comprehensive purchase protection program, and a fast-growing roster of membership rewards make American Express cards attractive for consumers of all ages.

 The changing face of American Express

 Since the late 1950s, American Express has issued a series of charge cards bearing the profile of a Roman Centurion.
 The company launched its cards to fight competition from Diners Club that could have eaten into its valuable travelers cheque business.
 Primarily used for business expenses, American Express charge cards offer varying benefits based on their color:

 - Green Card.
 The "entry level" charge card includes access to Membership Rewards and American Express's purchase protection program.

 - Gold and Platinum Cards.
 Graduating to higher status results in more rewards points and better perks, such as luggage fee reimbursement and airport lounge access.

 - Centurion Card.
 The invite-only "black card" includes a dedicated concierge team and access to exclusive events.